n0jo/rackwindows/readme.md

 Rasp combines Slew/Slew2/Slew3 and Acceleration in a single module for versatile high frequency conditioning.
 The Slew algorithms are significantly different in character and can be selected in the menu.

 **Routing:** If only the *Limit* output is connected, Slew is routed into Acceleration.
 If only the *Clamp* output is connected, Acceleration runs into Slew.
-If both outputs are connected, *Clamp* outputs Slew and *Limit* outputs Accelaration.
+If both outputs are connected, *Clamp* outputs Slew and *Limit* outputs Acceleration.

 [More information on Acceleration](https://www.airwindows.com/acceleration/) [Slew](https://www.airwindows.com/slew-2/), [Slew2](https://www.airwindows.com/slew2-2/), [Slew3](https://www.airwindows.com/slew3/)